sass/sass/spec/at-rules/for.md

   * Add a variable with `rule`'s `VariableName` as its name and `i` as its value to `scope`.

+    > Note that this variable will have the same unit that `from`.

   * Execute the `ForBlock`'s statements in `scope`.